Diving in Raja Ampat - Bluewater Dive Travel

 Other THings to do in Raja Ampat

 Hiking: Hikes on some of the islands can offer outstanding vistas.
-The trek to the top of a small island can be sweaty and steep, but once you reach the top, the stunning panorama of sweeping ocean, dotted with picturesque islets, will make you forget your burning legs and lungs!
-Bring sturdy hiking shoes, not flip-flops for these hikes.
+The trek to the top of a small island can be sweaty and steep, but once you reach the top, the stunning panorama of the expansive ocean, dotted with picturesque islets, will make you forget your burning legs and lungs!
+Bring sturdy hiking shoes, not flip-flops, for these hikes.

 Cultural Tours: Cultural tours to visit local tribes are available.
 Contact us for recommendations of reliable tour operators.